 It's still enjoyed by many today as a quick social game to jump into whenever.
 Very simple, but truly one of the best mobile games.

-On the surface, a blend of X-Files, Twin Peaks, and '80s retro gaming.
-And once you've dived in you won't be disappointed.
+On the surface, a blend of The X-Files, Twin Peaks and '80s retro gaming means once you've dived in, you won't be disappointed.
 And it's no surprise, because this point-and-click adventure comes from the same team that made the iconic The Secret of Monkey Island.

-Winner of multiple awards, this game will be a blessing to your mobile.
+Winner of multiple awards, this title will be a blessing to your mobile.
 Don't just take our word for it – try for yourself!

 It wouldn't be a complete list without the brilliant Marvel Snap.
-It's a card game for Marvel fans, sure, but it's also a game everyone can enjoy.
+It's a card game for Marvel fans, sure, but it's also one everyone can enjoy.
 The diverse decks of cards available are great, and the gameplay loop adheres to that marketing quote of "simple yet addictive".

 Another casual one here, but it's so adorable we just have to give it a high spot.
 In this role-playing sim, players take control of a character who inherits a farm.
 How they continue with the open-ended story after that is up to them - if you want, you can live a quiet life of solitude, or you could get married and have children.

 Just look at that screenshot, though - it's a lovely-looking game.
 And if you give it a chance, we think you'll have a lovely time.

 One of the best video games of all time was released on mobile earlier this year, so we had no choice but to whack it at the top of this list.
 Papers, Please is a border control officer sim, which is absolutely nowhere near as dull as that sounds.

 Your decisions have consequences, both for the innocent (or not) people you're letting into the fictional dystopia of Arstotzka, and for your own family at home.
 It's a moral dilemma game and, dare we say it, a piece of art.
 You need this game, and if you haven't already played it, download it on your phone.